 Understanding Cerebral Palsy

-There are several causes of cerebral palsy.
-The condition is a group of neurological disorders that lead to a variety of complications in the life of your child.
-Someone with CP can have mild to extreme motor function impairment, lack of coordination or even balance issues.
+There are several causes of cerebral palsy, many of which can happen at birth.
+The condition refers to a group of neurological disorders that lead to a variety of complications in the life of your child.
+Someone with CP can have disabilities, including mild to extreme motor function impairment, lack of coordination, or even balance issues.

 Florida Cerebral Palsy Lawyer Near Me 1-800-222-9529

-There could be more than one party responsible for your child’s cerebral palsy.
-Instances where a healthcare provider’s actions or omissions led to an infant being diagnosed with CP include:
+More than one party could be responsible for your child’s brain injury and condition.
+Instances where a healthcare provider’s actions or omissions lead to CP include the following:

-- A general practitioner or primary care doctor who fails to diagnose a maternal infection
+- A general practitioner or primary care doctor fails to diagnose a maternal infection.

-- A pediatrician who doesn’t diagnose a health condition that cause brain damage in the baby
+- A pediatrician fails to diagnose a health condition in the baby.

-- A nurse, intern or doctor who fails to properly monitor the mother or baby’s condition during labor and delivery
+- A nurse, intern, or doctor fails to properly monitor the mother or baby’s condition during labor and delivery.

-- A healthcare provider who doesn’t take prompt action at signs of fetal or maternal distress
+- A healthcare provider does not promptly act after fetal or maternal distress signs.

-- A doctor who allows a labor to go on for too long, causing the baby to be deprived of oxygen or experience brain damage during the birthing process
+- A doctor allows labor to go on for too long, causing the baby to be deprived of oxygen or sustain an injury.

-- A physician who administers too much medication, resulting in excessive contractions and deprive the baby of oxygen
+- A physician administers too much medication, resulting in excessive contractions and oxygen deprivation.

-- An anesthesiologist who makes a mistake in administering drugs to the mother or baby
+- An anesthesiologist makes a mistake when administering drugs to the mother or baby.

-- A midwife who fails to detect a high-risk pregnancy, doesn’t respond to signs of fetal distress or who otherwise makes a mistake during a delivery
+- A midwife fails to detect a high-risk pregnancy, doesn’t respond to signs of fetal distress, or makes an error during delivery.

-- A nurse who provides substandard prenatal care or assistance to the mother or baby during labor
+- A nurse provides substandard prenatal care or assistance to the mother or baby during labor.

-These are some of the potential situations where healthcare professionals could be at fault for a child developing cerebral palsy.
-Nurses, doctors, midwives, interns, anesthesiologists, and hospitals all have a duty to both the mother and the baby.
+These are some potential situations where healthcare professionals could be at fault for your child suffering brain damage and developing a lifelong disability.
+Hospital staff and hospitals have a duty to properly care for their patients.

-Whenever these professionals fall short in fulfilling their obligations, they are to blame for the injury or damage that occurs.
-A cerebral palsy attorney in Florida will investigate liability for your case.
+When these professionals fail to provide a reasonable standard of care, they are to blame for the resulting injury or damage.
+An experienced birth injury attorney can investigate liability for your case.

 Click to contact our Florida Cerebral Palsy lawyers today